Rectangle Free Coloring of Grids: Tools for Finding -colorings

 Take $\Gnm$ with coloring $\chi$.
 Place next to it $\Gnm$ with coloring $\chi^{c'}$.
 Then place next to that $\Gnm$ with coloring $\chi^{2c'}$ Keep doing this until you have $\chi^{(x-1)c'}$ placed.
-The following is an example using the strong $(6,2)$-coloring of $G_{8,6}$ in Example~\ref{ex:strong}.4.
+Table~\ref{ta:u62} is an example using the strong $(6,2)$-coloring of $G_{8,6}$ in Example~\ref{ex:strong}.4 to obtain a 6-coloring of $G_{8,18}$.
 Since $c'=2$ and $x=3$ we will be shifting the colors first by 2 then by 4.

 We claim that the construction always creates a $c$-coloring of $G_{m,xn}$.

 We show that there is no rectangle with the two leftmost points from the first $\Gnm$.
 From this, to show that there are no rectangles at all is just a matter of notation.